lordchan/ETL_pipeline-ApacheAirflow-AWS/README.md

 Linux based SSH commands.

 ## Credits:
-The project is demonstrated by Tuplespectra on his Youtube channel [https://www.youtube.com/watch?v=uhQ54Dgp6To&t=1703s].
+The project is demonstrated by Tuplespectra on his Youtube channel.
 A big tank you!

 So let us begin!